Mark Twitchell: Attempted murder charge

-Post-trial media coverage
+Post-trial

 In December 2012, Michael C. Hall, the actor who played Dexter Morgan, was interviewed by Jian Ghomeshi on the Canadian radio show Q. Hall stated that he did not think Dexter glamorized serial killers.
 "I would hope that people's appreciation was more than some sort of fetishization with the kill scenes," he said.
 Ghomeshi brought up Twitchell and Hall said, "I wouldn't stop making Dexter because someone was fascinated by it only in that way.
 I try to tell myself that their fixated nature would have done it one way or the other, but it seems that Dexter had something to do with it.
 It's horrifying."

 In May 2013, it was reported that Twitchell had purchased a television for his prison cell.
 Twitchell stated that he had caught up on every Dexter episode that he missed since he was arrested and convicted of first-degree murder.

 Twitchell's case was featured in the American magazine Crime Watch Daily on May 1, 2017.
 Much of that day's program focused on Twitchell's methods and featured interviews with Gilles Tetrault, his first intended victim, and Steve Lillebuen, author of the book The Devil's Cinema, which focused on the case.
 Part of the report included a return trip by Tetreault to the garage in which the incident had taken place.

 Tetreault made several media appearances related to his experience, including Dateline NBC, 48 Hours Mystery, The Fifth Estate, I Survived... on Biography Channel, Dates from Hell on Investigation Discovery, and The Security Brief on REELZ.